encode/django-rest-framework/docs/tutorial/1-serialization.md

 Finally we need to wire these views up.
 Create the `snippets/urls.py` file:

     from django.urls import path
-    # note that the path function was added in Django 2.0
-    # use django.conf.urls.url if on an older version of Django
     from snippets import views

     urlpatterns = [